Esqarrouth/Cool-Quotes/README.md

 The thing about smart mother fuckers is that sometimes, they sound like crazy mother fuckers to stupid mother fuckers.|Walking Dead
 Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody's going to die.
-Come watch TV?|Morty The thing about a battle plan is, it only works if soldiers follow orders.|Dominic
+Come watch TV?|Morty The thing about a battle plan is, it only works if soldiers follow orders.|Dominic You know what the romans did when they marched into a country?
+They gave the king a choice, join or die.
+Those who joined flourished with the empire.
+Those who didn't...
+Either way the romans took the country.|Dominic

 #Friends Quotes